endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 To estimate the cost of reaching herd immunity in the United States, I'm using the estimate that the Imperial College of London used to estimate what would happen if the virus were to spread uncontrolled through our country.
 Because <mark>that's what people are suggesting</mark> when they propose <mark>surrendering to the virus</mark> and trying to reach herd immunity by letting everyone get exposed.
+And I'm using the estimated infection prevalence rates for the US and Florida from their report this week.{% cite imperial-college:report-23-us-states %}

 Those researchers estimated that 81% of Americans would be infected if we were to do that.{% cite imperial-collect:impact-of-non-pharmaceutical-interventions %}  I used that same percentage to illustrate the